hjsilka/Journey_Through_the_Stars/documentation.md

 -Struggling more than expected with the mini-game button, which I thought would be an easier part, since I already had my button class and also made the main menu buttons.
 -In general, I think I was a little too optimistic when I said the game should feature multiple mini games and really underestimated how complex the overall project actually turned out to be.
--The unexpected complexity of the game is also why the mini-game turned out fairly simple at the end -I didn’t realize my project was missing .gitignore until weeks after starting and accidentally committed unnecessary files.
+-The unexpected complexity of the game is also why the mini-game turned out fairly simple at the end -I didn’t realize my project was missing .gitignore until weeks after starting, and accidentally committed unnecessary files.
 This taught me how important it is to set the project up properly from the start.

 # Future improvements and limitations